Faisal-Alageel/Recommendation-Engine/README.md

 The recommendation engine is designed to provide personalized recommendations based on user preferences.
 It utilizes collaborative filtering techniques to identify patterns and similarities among users' behavior.

+## Dataset

+the dataset used is the [Amazon product reviews](https://www.kaggle.com/datasets/saurav9786/amazon-product-reviews/)
 ## Instructions

 1. to clone this repo with the datam you need to run ` git lfs clone https://github.com/Faisal-Alageel/Recommendation-Engine.git `